Cohya/Reinforcement_learning_projects/carpole/README.md

 (see: https://gym.openai.com/envs/CartPole-v1/)

+The model based on:
-Q-learning along with a linear system to estimate the action-value function, Q(s,a), were used here.
+Q-learning technique along with a linear system to estimate the action-value function, Q(s,a), were used here.
+Additionally, the state was transformed by using radial-basis function and the agent was trained based on simple gradient ascent.

 Required libraries: